 “I must thank him for teaching you so well.”

-“Wait,” he said, recollecting himself.
+“Wait,” he said, averting his gaze.
 “You must wait a little longer.
 I still have a couple of things to ask you.
 First, I must offer you a reward for saving me.
 Is there anything you want?”

-“You promised to help release the girls who were kidnapped with me.”
+“You promised to help the girls in the basement.”

 He nodded.
 “I remember.
 That would be my duty, though.
 It cannot be your reward.
 Is there nothing else you want?
 What about money?”